-6.57 Following the on-site observations which indicate an existing issue of unlawful and inconsiderate parking, and its subsequent impact on the local highway network, it is proposed that parking will be provided within the site close to the site frontage.
-This would either be solely allocated to facilities on Camer Parade or unallocated parking for general use associated with parking for local schools.
+6.65 Following the on-site observations which indicate an existing issue of unlawful and inconsiderate parking, and its subsequent impact on the local highway network, it is proposed that parking will be provided within the site close to the site frontage as part of the TASR.
+This would either be solely allocated to facilities on Camer Parade or unallocated parking for general use.

-6.58 Whilst this was also an issue raised by the local Parish Councils, KCC stated that ideally the site should not be encouraging additional driving as less parking could discourage car travel, anyway.
+6.66 Whilst this was also an issue raised by the local Parish Councils, KCC stated that ideally the site should not be encouraging additional driving as less parking could discourage car travel.